 Measuring at a modest 2 inches square and standing elegantly at 2.25 inches tall, supported by four gracefully raised feet, this box-shaped bottle exudes an air of sophistication from every angle.
 Its base, intricately cut in a radiant pattern, reflects light in a mesmerizing dance, adding a touch of brilliance to its already enchanting design.

-Since its debut in 1928, these bottles have been meticulously crafted at Coty's esteemed glassworks in Pantin, a testament to the brand's dedication to excellence and tradition.
+Since its debut in 1926, these bottles have been meticulously crafted at Coty's esteemed glassworks in Pantin, a testament to the brand's dedication to excellence and tradition.
 To authenticate its pedigree, each bottle bears the distinctive acid-etched inscription on its base: "CRISTAL - COTY," alongside Coty's revered maker's mark—a symbol of unparalleled quality and craftsmanship that ensures its place among the most coveted fragrances in the world.
+Trademarked in Canada in 1926 was "Cristal Coty and La Jacee perfumes and perfumery in general, face powder, Francois Coty, Suresnes - Paris (Seine), France."

 Contained within this elegant flacon lies 2.50 ounces of parfum, encapsulating the essence of La Jacee's enduring fragrance.
 Nestled within, it's more than just a fragrance; it's a journey into the enchanting realm of youth and innocence.
 With each application, you're transported to a world where dreams are limitless and longings are just beginning to awaken.
 La Jacée embodies the mystery and magic of youth, with each delicate note weaving a tale of unexplored depths and unconquered surrender.